 - No APIL member shall undertake false, deceptive or misleading advertising;

-- APIL’s logo shall not be used by any APIL member, either personally or through their firm, for advertising or marketing purposes.
-Members are able to identify their individual APIL membership without using the APIL logo.
+- APIL’s logo is a registered trade mark and shall not be used by any APIL member, either personally or through their firm, for advertising or marketing purposes.
+Accredited firms and individual accredited members are permitted to use the logo which correctly identifies their accreditation status.
+All members are permitted to identify their individual APIL membership without using the APIL logo.

 - No APIL member shall personally, or through a representative, directly contact a potential client (except through permitted advertising), where there has been no request for such contact (‘cold calling’).
 “Permitted advertising” is defined as advertising which complies with the Code of Practice of the Advertising Standards Authority and with the Rules of the member’s relevant legal professional regulatory body.

-- APIL members may only pay or receive a fee for the introduction of clients where permitted by the rules of the member’s relevant legal professional regulatory body.
+- APIL members may not pay or receive a fee for the introduction of clients unless permitted by legislation and the rules of the member’s relevant legal professional regulatory body.

-- No APIL member shall knowingly accept a referral from a person, whether an APIL member or not, who obtained the representation by means contrary to this code.
+- No APIL member shall knowingly accept a referral from a person, whether an APIL member or not, who obtained the representation by means contrary to this code or the rules of the member’s professional regulatory body.

 View complete code of conduct